 People come to Japan for a planeload of different reasons.
 Some have an extreme fascination with Japanese culture: anime, J-pop, Japanese festivals, and the Japanese language.
 Other foreigners may be seeking a way to broaden their horizons, broaden their resumes, give their dating game a much-needed boost (let’s be honest), or find a professional change of pace.
 Regardless of the reasons for coming, one of the common vehicles for people to realize their Japan dreams is through teaching English.
+Today we’ll look at my top five, best companies to teach for in Japan.

 Japan can offer the ultimate teaching experience if you’re truly interested.
 I know it’s been life-changing for me, in a good way.
 However, not everyone who comes to Japan loves it as much I do.
 A major part of having a Japan lifestyle you can enjoy is being happy with your job.
 For the vast majority, the workplace is where you will spend the majority of your time.
 If you hate the company you work for, or if your job has you locked into a miserable situation, guess what?
 You’re probably not going to enjoy your stay in Japan either.